Germany: CDU party board backs Armin Laschet as chancellor candidate | DW | 19.04.2021

 But Söder expressed his willingness to run as the candidate after a surge in popularity according to polls.

 Laschet has been seen as current Chancellor Angela Merkel's favorite and her spiritual successor.
-But a recent decline in popularity for the conservative bloc may bring an end to the 16 years that they have been in power under Merkel.
+But a recent decline in popularity for the conservative bloc is risking an end to the 16 years that they have been in power under Merkel.

 The bloc is polling only a few percentage points above the Green party who announced their chancellor candidate, Annalena Baerbock, on Monday.